Connecticut Audbon Society

 Scouting Programs

-The Center at Fairfield provides programs that meet the needs of scouts and their leaders.
+The Fairfield Nature Center provides programs that meet the needs of scouts and their leaders.
 Our teacher-naturalists will lead scouts through hands-on, science-based programs during which they will discover unique habitats and wildlife while working towards badge requirements.
 Our ongoing scouting programs may be scheduled for weekdays and weekends (based on availability).
 For Girl Scout programs through the Center, click here.
 For Boy Scout programs, click here.

 Connecticut Audubon’s Dr. Science: Using Binoculars for Birding